1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Ellenborough’s expansionist agenda and Napier’s zeal drove the conquest.

-73. The conquest of Sindh provided the British with a strategic:
+73. The conquest of Sindh provided the British with a strategic__________.

 A) Naval base at Karachi